-During their first term of study, Degree Seeking Students are registered by the Office of Student Services for two (2) courses: UNIV 1001 Online Education Strategies plus one additional course.
+During their first term of study, students studying in UoPeople Foundations are registered by the Office of Student Services for two (2) courses: UNIV 1001 Online Education Strategies plus one additional course.

-Note that Online Education Strategies (UNIV 1001) is a required core course that all Degree-Seeking Students must take during their first term at UoPeople.
+UNIV 1001 Online Education Strategies is a required core course that all Degree-Seeking Students must take during their first term at UoPeople.
 Therefore, students wishing to enroll in only one course during their first term must take UNIV 1001 Online Education Strategies.
-In order to remove themselves from their second course, students may either cancel their second course in the Student Portal before the term begins, or drop or withdraw from their second course in the Student Portal once the term has begun.